bmajors23/MySchedule/README.txt

-// Title and purpose of application

 MySchedule - This application is a GUI scheduling software where you can manage appointments for a variety of customers.

-//Author, Contact Information, Application Version, and Date

 Nicholas Bryce Majors, bmajors23@gmail.com, Application Version #11, 2020-05-05

-//IDE including version number

 Intellij Community Edition 2021.1.3

-//Full JDK of version 11 used

 JDK 11.0.11

-//JavaFX version compatible with JDK 11

 javafx-sdk-17.0.1

 //Directions for how to run the program